tdilauro/Simplified-wiki/GenericAuthentication.md

 The [[authentication setup|AuthenticationSetup]] page explains how to connect your ILS to the currently supported authentication mechanisms.
 But what if you need to create a brand new authentication mechanism?
 This page explains the circulation manager's authentication framework so you can get this done with a minimum of new code.

-All the classes mentioned in this page can be found in the  module.

 # Two questions

 To integrate a new authentication technique into the circulation manager, we must be able to answer two questions: